nicklockwood/Euclid/README.md

 SceneKit is Apple's high-level 3D engine, which can use either OpenGL or Metal for rendering on supported devices.
 Euclid provides extensions for creating an `SCNGeometry` from a `Mesh`, as well as converting Euclid `Vector` and `Rotation` types to `SCNVector` and `SCNQuaternion` respectively.

-The SceneKit integration makes it easy to display Euclid geometry on-screen, and to integrate with ARKit, etc. You can also use SceneKit to export Euclid-generated `Mesh`es in standard 3D model formats such as DAE or OBJ.
+The SceneKit integration makes it easy to display Euclid geometry on-screen, and to integrate with ARKit, etc. You can also use SceneKit to export Euclid-generated `Mesh`es in standard 3D model formats such as DAE, STL or OBJ.

 # Materials

-Interesting geometry is all well and good, but to really bring a shape to life it needs colors and textures.
+Interesting geometry is one thing, but to really bring a shape to life it needs colors and textures.

 Every `Polygon` has a `material` property that can be used to apply any kind of material you like on a per-polygon basis.